HepHepHurra/apps-android-hurraki/README.md

 ## Contributing ##

-Thank you for wanting to contribute to making Hurrakify awesome.
+Thank you for wanting to contribute to making the Hurraki App awesome.

 ## Add more functions ##